 Do you want a new idea for Halloween decorating?
 How about a Halloween story walk?
 Actually, I borrowed this idea from a library in Stockbridge, Massachusetts (see blog), changed the story, and added more elaborate scenes.

 I don’t like abridging stories, so this one is a little long.
-It actually takes less than five minutes to read, but unfortunately, I haven’t witnessed any parent/child combo’s taking the time to read it.
-They do like the pictures and scenes though!
-I still think this is a great idea, but if you do it, you might want to post a shorter story.
+If you do it, you might want to post a shorter story.

 I started this project by ordering two paperback copies of my favorite Halloween book.
 Then I used a box cutter to cut out the pages, lightly glued each page to construction paper, added a numbered pumpkin, and laminated each page.
 You can buy a good laminator on amazon for around $30.

 I didn’t staple the story up until I had made my two scenes.
 The skeleton was easy; they are available in every store selling Halloween decorations.

 I made the old lady in two parts.
 For the legs I used a pool noodle and inserted a short PVC pipe at the end of each noodle.
 I put black tights on the noodle and inserted the end of each noodle into a small shoe.
 I poked holes through the noodle and used wire to attach the shoes.
 Then I placed the noodle up in the tree so that a foot came down on each side of the branch.